erc-nextflow/KNN-PTV/README.txt

 2: PTV: simple PTV software that takes in input raw pictures and build the PTV snapshots ready to be copied in the KNN folder and used by the algorithm.

-Instruction: if you need to compute the PTV from your images the first step is to open the folder PTV and follow the instruction there, otherwise you can go directly in KNN folder
+Instruction: if you need to compute the PTV from your images the first step is to open the folder PTV and follow the instruction there, otherwise you can go directly in KNN folder.

+If you prefer to use the data of the paper, they are available at https://doi.org/10.5281/zenodo.6922577.